derkling/linux/Documentation/admin-guide/cgroup-v2.rst

         values similar to the sched_setattr(2).
 This minimum utilization value is used to clamp the task specific minimum utilization clamp.

+	The requested minimum utilization (pretection) is always capped by the current value for the maximum utilization (limit), i.e.
+	`cpu.uclamp.max`.

   cpu.uclamp.max
         A read-write single value file which exists on non-root cgroups.
         The default is "max". i.e. no utilization capping